muzzaleeni/supplier-sourcing-automation/README.md

 - Capture buyer requirements via frontend
 - Check for similar investigations in Weaviate to reuse results
 - If needed, start a new EXA Websets research
-- Automate outreach - mail conversations - to identify the right decision‑maker and capture their work email
+- Automate outreach - mail conversations - until the right decision‑maker is identified and capture their work email
 - Persist results in Weaviate and return them to the frontend

 **Flowchart:**